Sight Advice FAQs

 What is the treatment for primary open angle glaucoma?

-Treatment to lower your eye pressure usually starts with eye drops, and for most people with glaucoma, this is all the treatment they will ever need.
-But, these drops will need to be used long term or for life.
+Eye drops Treatment to lower your eye pressure may start with eye drops, and for many people with glaucoma, this is all the treatment they will ever need.
+But these drops will need to be used long term or for life.

 It may take time to find the right drop or combination of drops to control your eye pressure.
 If you’ve just started using eye drops, or if you have recently changed your type of eye drops, your eye pressure would normally be checked within a few months of starting the new drops to find out how well they’re working.